iot-lab/iot-lab-gateway/README_NEWNODE.md

 # Allow testing on your node
 1/.
 Write some integration tests
 2/.
 Write an autotest firmware for the self-checking of the good working of the node's embedded compenents

+# Case of Arduino

+Warning : some arduino can't be reset by serial if your firmware don't support it (Mega and leonardo have a reset which can be done with any software) stop /start serial with a specific beforme programming